koalalorenzo/blog.setale.me/_posts/2018-01-07-Go-Tests-multistage-docker-builds-pipeline.markdown

 testing my go packages with a multistage docker build inside my pipeline on GitLab.

-## The odd way of testing go docker container
+## The odd way of testing go docker containers
 Especially when implementing CI best practices, I have seen projects running tests in different ways: